-|Presidency of the Council||July – December 2018|
+|Presidency of the Council||After 2030|

-|Last meeting with Theresa May||None held to date|
+|Last meeting with Boris Johnson||None held to date|

 |What Chancellor Kurz said on Brexit||“I think it was crystal clear what the consequences for Great Britain are: This is a big mess, an enormous damage, and so I don’t think that Great Britain will become a role model.”

 “For me, the status and rights of around 25,000 Austrians living and working in the UK are at the forefront.”
 “We also want to achieve clarity and legal certainty for Austrian companies operating in the UK.”